Updated March 24th, 2022

 - Issue 42488:

-On a VMware SD-WAN Edge that has a switched port with VRRP enabled, if the cable is disconnected and the Edge Service is restarted, the LAN connected routes are advertised.
+On a VMware SD-WAN Edge where VRRP is enabled for either a switched or routed port, if the cable is disconnected from the port and the Edge Service is restarted, the LAN connected routes are advertised.

 Workaround: There is no workaround for this issue.